Revolutionary biomaterials

 Cel (derived from the word cellulose, the most abundant organic polymer on Earth) + ium (the Latin suffix used in chemical elements)

-Celium™ is a premium alternative to animal-based leather and petroleum-derived synthetics composed of bacterial cellulose.
+Celium™- Premium Cultivated Cellulose, is grown by feeding bacteria with agroindustrial fruit waste.
 A versatile textile with endless design possibilities, it can be customized by color, graining, embossing, and water resistance—all while preserving its exceptional strength.

-Vegan and organic, Celium™ weighs less than cowhide, and we control the thickness through its growth, making it easy to tailor.
+Celium™ is vegan and organic, and we control the thickness through its growth, making it easy to tailor.
 Due to its biological nature, each piece of Celium™ is unique and distinct as a fingerprint, lending it the hallmark of luxury.

 Nature chose cellulose to structure many of its most precious creations.
 We’ve captured that wisdom in Celium™.